ArtesysLab/centreon-msteams/README.md

 # centreon-msteams
-A Centreon plugin to send notifications to MS teams
+A Centreon plugin to send notifications to MS Teams

 ## Prerequisites